Projects

 Our faculty and students work on diverse projects spanning education analytics, environmental data science, and community development.

-neaton mathematics logo featuring stylized letters "NM" in gradient colors and the word "mathematics" in black.
+neaton mathematics logo featuring stylized "NM" in gradient colors followed by the word "mathematics" in black.

-Logo featuring a blue water droplet with a yellow "M" and the word "FLINT" below it, flanked by two white leaves.
+Logo featuring a blue water droplet with a yellow "M" and "FLINT" text, surrounded by two white leaves.

-Logo of the Florida Department of Environmental Protection featuring a sun rising over a body of water with a tree and vegetation.
+Logo of the Florida Department of Environmental Protection featuring a sun, tree, and water in a circular design.

 The Florida Department of Environmental Protection monitors several water quality metrics at many of its Aquatic Preserves and other sites of interest.
 During the Winter 2023 semester, IDEAS students Aaron Moore and Abby Hause analyzed several such metrics (levels of ammonia, nitrogen, chlorophyll, etc.) to visualize the health of Matlacha Pass and surrounding areas.

-The Flint River Watershed Coalition oversees various Flint River water quality monitoring activities, including one which tracks benthic macroinvertebrate populations at sites across the watershed.
+The Flint River Watershed Coalition oversees various Flint River water-quality monitoring activities, including one that tracks benthic macroinvertebrate populations at sites throughout the watershed.
 Starting in Summer 2023, IDEAS students will begin visualization and tracking analytics to help diagnose areas needing further study.

 Making an Impact